-Honesty is important when choosing your lodging needs.
-Being a house guest with pets requires patience and understanding.
-If you have a rambunctious pup or just prefer to have your own space relax and unwind, consider getting a hotel room.
+Honesty is important when choosing the best accommodations for you and your pet.
+And being a house guest with pets requires patience and understanding.
+If you have a rambunctious pup or just prefer to have your own space to unwind, consider getting a hotel room.

 READ MORE ⇒ Tips to Keep Dogs Quiet in Hotels